-When economists refer to the labor ma… read more »
+When economists refer to the labor market a… read more »

 One of the major tenets of the time-crunch narrative is that Americans don't get enough vacation.
 We're slaving away longer than those Europeans who get a month off every summer, and working longer hours than in cultures that believe in good naps.

 It's hard to know, exactly, what is "enough," but I found an interesting statistic while poking around in survey… read more »

 This is a version of a piece I wrote last June for USA Today; I've updated to take into account more issues raised in 168 Hours.

 When Andrew McDade's first daughter, Ana, was born nine years ago, he and his wife, Eliza, made a very modern decision: He would stay home to raise their kids.
 The reasons were partly financ… read more »

 While perusing Real Simple the other day, I came across an ad that perfectly sums up the differences between the modern philosophy of child and house care, and the more dominant one 40 years ago.

 The ad was for Solo paper products, noting that "L is for learning.
 T is for together."
 Under a photo of a mom and a preschool-aged kid, the text noted that "Numbers and le… read more »